Thunderbolt (DC Comics): Fictional character biography

-In the "DC Rebirth" reboot, it was mentioned that Johnny Thunder lost Thunderbolt after Joseph McCarthy had him reveal his secret.
+In the DC Rebirth reboot, it was mentioned that Johnny Thunder lost Thunderbolt after Joseph McCarthy had him reveal his secret.

-In the "Watchmen" sequel "Doomsday Clock", Thunderbolt returned when Doctor Manhattan undid the experiment that erased the Justice Society of America and the Legion of Super-Heroes.
-He was once again merged with Johnny Thunder to become Johnny Thunderbolt.
+In Doomsday Clock, Thunderbolt returned when Doctor Manhattan undid the experiment that erased the Justice Society of America and the Legion of Super-Heroes.

-Jakeem later encounters the Teen Titans after Djinn is forced by her brother Elias to summon Johnny Thunderbolt.
-Elias attacks Johnny Thunderbolt and tears an artifact known as the Stone of Souls from within its body, rendering Jakeem powerless.
-When the Titans nearly die while trying to save Djinn, Jakeem discovers that some of Johnny Thunderbolt's power is within his body, and is able to save the young heroes.
+Jakeem later encounters the Teen Titans after Thunderbolt's brother Elias summons Johnny Thunderbolt and removes an artifact known as the Stone of Souls from its body, rendering Jakeem powerless.
+When the Titans nearly die while trying to save Djinn, Jakeem discovers that he possesses some of Johnny Thunderbolt's power, enabling him to save the young heroes.
 After Elias' defeat, Djinn restores Johnny Thunderbolt and leaves with Jakeem to explore her newfound freedom.

-During "The New Golden Age", Thunderbolt was with Johnny Thunder in 1940 when a Huntress from a possible future ended up sent back to their time.
-As Huntress meets the Justice Society of America, Thunderbolt notes that he doesn't recall meeting anyone from the future.
-Johnny Thunder reminds him that they met Legionnaire.
-As Doctor Fate tries to read Huntress' mind about the threat in her future, Thunderbolt was among those knocked down by the magical feedback.

 Variants

 Mzzttexxal

 Mzzttexxal is a parasitic energy being from an unknown planet.
 She bonded with a private detective named Jonni Thunder.

 Zzlrrrzzzm

-Zzlrrrzzzm is a parasitic energy being from an unknown planet and is the lover of Mzzttexxal.
+Zzlrrrzzzm is a parasitic energy being from an unknown planet, and the lover of Mzzttexxal.
 He later became bonded to Skyman.